Thomas Stow: Legacy

 Stow was an outstanding preacher in early Adelaide, a good speaker who incorporated humour and satire.
 Stow helped form the character of the growing settlement of Adelaide, which was appreciated at the time.
-Stow was twice given substantial pecuniary testimonials to which men of all sects contributed.
 The Stow Memorial Church (now Pilgrim Uniting Church) in Adelaide was named for him.
 Stow Hall, built 1872 at 16 Flinders Street, has been a popular venue for amateur theatre productions.

 He was married in England and brought his wife Elizabeth Randolph Stow, née Eppes, (c.
 1797 in Newfoundland – 8 July 1867), who survived him, and four sons with him: